-His amiable neighbor, Rose, has spotted a Lonely Hearts advert in the local newspaper and believes that marriage to a nice woman will end all Jamie's troubles.
+His amiable neighbour Rose has spotted a Lonely Hearts advert in the local newspaper and believes that marriage to a nice woman will end all Jamie's troubles.
 For in Rose's world all any man needs is a wife who'll know "her shortcrust from her puff and keep a nice tidy house and be able to bake a scone or two."

 The personal ad Jamie answers is his entrance into the world of Lydia Devine.
 A forty-year-old rector's daughter and schoolteacher, Lydia lives with her widowed mother.
 Her stern, unyielding father kept Lydia from marrying.
-Now that he's gone, her domineering mother, fearful she might be deserted, is carrying on where the father left off.
+Now that he's gone, her domineering mother, fearful that Lydia might desert her, is carrying on where the father left off.
 She never ceases reminding Lydia of the evils of men.
 "The only reason I married your father was because he wasn't much into all that bedroom unpleasantness" is one of Mrs. Devine's many well-worn mantras.

-The novel plots Jamie's journey toward his momentous first meeting with Lydia.
+The novel plots Jamie's journey towards his momentous first meeting with Lydia.
 We follow him as, under Rose's guiding hand, he writes letters to her, sets about losing weight, buys a suit, memorizes a recipe for rock buns — and purchases a mail-order toupee.

-Will he, Jamie, with his cavalier attitude to personal hygiene, who lives on a knife edge of emotion with the odds stacked against him, win the hand of Lydia?
+Will he, Jamie, with his cavalier attitude towards personal hygiene, who lives on a knife-edge of emotion with the odds stacked against him, win the hand of Lydia?
 Will Lydia, immaculately turned out, poised and polite, find in him the man of her dreams?
 It seems highly unlikely.
 But the two, as we learn, are not what they seem.
 And what they discover about each other, whether for good or ill, will change their lives for ever.

 Known chiefly as a painter . . .
 McKenna proves in this, her first novel, to have a stunning ability to create real human drama.